 - Move radar equipment under radar array.
 (After the painting is complete)

 - Paint ceiling in upper engine room 2nd coat – (See above “Engine Room” section for details).

 - Touch up / paint red railings on stairs in boiler room going up to engine room (Need to be painted red (or Yellow for caution and for safety reasons).
 (This is a summer job by one person)!

-- Paint floor of lower engine room.
+- Paint floor of the lower engine room.
 (This will only take place after all other painting and cleaning projects are completed)!
-(Paint color will be tile red)
+(Paint color will be tile red) (Wishlist)!!